rohanpandula/FELScanner/README.md

    - Collection names
    - IPTorrents scanner settings (optional)

+## Accessing the Web UI

+FELScanner ships with a full-featured single-page interface that lives at the root URL of the server.
+Once the Flask app is running you can open `http://<host>:5000/` to:

+- Launch the guided setup wizard for first-time configuration.
+- Trigger scans, verify Plex collections, or start the IPTorrents monitor.
+- Download generated reports and review recent Dolby Vision/Atmos findings.
+- Adjust Plex, Telegram, and IPTorrents settings directly from the browser without touching configuration files.

+The UI is backed by the endpoints defined in `app.py` and the assets under `templates/` and `static/`, so hosting the application through Docker or via `python app.py` automatically exposes the management dashboard.

 ## Persistent Data

 The application stores its data in the following locations: